Pashe/8chanX/README.md

  * Use catalog links by default in the menu

 Additionally, this fork adds:
- * Semi-dynamic menu color (more compatible with custom themes)
  * Thread page display on the catalog and in the menu status area
  * Visible autosage on the catalog and in the menu status area
  * Reverse image search links